stevebob/gridbugs/src/posts/modifying-entity-component-system-for-turn-based-games.md

 trigger additional reactions.
 The combination of actions and rules replace the traditional idea of **systems**.

-I implemented the engine described here in the engine I used for my 7DRL: [Apocalypse Post](https://gridbugs.itch.io/apocalypse-post).
+I implemented these changes in the engine I used for my 7DRL: [Apocalypse Post](https://gridbugs.itch.io/apocalypse-post).

 ## Entity Component Systems